sigmund-c/hippodromeIntelliJTests/README.md

 ## Run RacerDFix from IntelliJ
 ### Run Everything and Automatically Apply Patches

-In IntelliJ's run configuration options, choose "RacerDFix" and run.
+In IntelliJ's run configuration options, choose "RacerDFixBenchmark" and run.

 This will run RacerDFix for all the benchmarks in `src/main/java` and automatically apply the most fitting patches.
 Original, unpatched files will be stored in the format `<FileName.java.orig>`.